NCIEVS/nci-report-writer2/README.md

 # Overview
 The ReportWriter SPARQL application is a prototype for creating reports using a SPARQL endpoint.
-This version was written in Java and was tested against a Stardog triple store.
+This version was written in Java and was tested against a Stardog/Jena triple store.

 This repository has several parts: